🔥He has 4 murder convictions. His victims’ families don’t want him to die.🔥

 The eldest daughter of the inmate Sutton killed has joined the effort to spare his life.
 In a clemency petition filed on January 14, she advocates against the execution, saying “the pain and suffering her family has endured would only be made worse” if Sutton was killed.

 “You don’t even have surviving victims who are clamoring for revenge,” Mandery, an expert on the death penalty, added.
-“On the pro and con leger, I can’t come up with anything on the pro side for why execution would be important to do.”The governor’s office told CBS News a statement on the matter will be released Wednesday.
-A final decision can be handed down until the minute Sutton sits in the electric chair.This week, Sutton was moved to separate housing for what’s known as death watch.
+“On the pro and con leger, I can’t come up with anything on the pro side for why execution would be important to do.”This week, Sutton was moved to separate housing for what’s known as death watch.
 He handed in his white death row uniform for what Sharp described as yellow operating room scrubs.
 Security has been tightened, and he’s only allowed to speak to visitors through a glass pane.
 Data shows capital punishment in the U.S. is steadily declining.
 There were 825 fewer death sentences between 2010 and 2019 compared to the 10 years prior.
 Last decade’s death sentencing rate was 89 percent lower than a peak in the mid-1990s.If he’s not granted clemency, Sutton will become the 1,156th person to be executed in the United States since 1976.
 He will be the 13th from the state of Tennessee.
 “He’s hopeful but understands there’s decisions that need to be made,” Sharp said after a recent visit.
 “He feels badly for his family, he knows how painful this is going to be for them.”